Goltz Judo

 About

-Goltz Judo offers judo classes that include workouts and general skill development.
-Students practice tachi waza (standing techniques), ne waza (ground techniques), vigorous warm ups, yoga style stretching, falling exercises, ground fighting drills, throwing technique practice with a partner, randori (free practice), shiais (tournaments), judo self-defense kata, grappling skills, and basic punches, kicks, knees, and elbows blows.
+Goltz Judo offers training in judo that includes workouts and general skill development in both tachi waza (standing techniques) and ne waza (ground techniques).
+Classes include a vigorous warm up, yoga style stretching, falling exercises, ground fighting drills, throwing technique practice with a partner, and randori (free practice) where students are paired off to fight each other for timed rounds with short breaks in between.
+Training also includes shiais (tournaments) and basic punches, kicks, knees, and elbows as part of regular practice.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.